signallogics/web/README.md

 * `wget` must be installed

 ### Basic Installation
-To get your CTFight/web you'll need to run one of the following command.
+To get your CTFight/web you'll need to run the following command.
 Paste it into your terminal and follow installation instructions.

 ```bash